Radyo Natin: Technology

 From its central studios at the MBC Building within the Star City Complex in Pasay, Radyo Natin signals its stations via satellite technology.
 The stations then broadcast the signals to their respective areas of responsibility.

 Radyo Natin used to operate two kinds of low-power FM stations.
 The first one operates with a transmitter power of 500 watts but with an effective radiated power (ERP) of 1 kilowatt.
 The other one had much lower power (100 watts); these stations were allowed to operate by the NTC with permits issued during the time of Commissioner Rio.
 However, the same permits were recalled during the time of NTC Commissioner Borje.
 Currently, most Radyo Natin stations broadcast at 500 watts and 1 kilowatt designated for smaller provinces but few stations broadcast on a full-power 5 kilowatt or 10 kilowatt signal designated for major market cities.

 Proposed TV companion

 TV Natin was in the pipeline, originally as part of the Radyo Natin project, but it was never launched.
 RHTV instead was launched as a separate MBC venture and not even under the division of DZRH.

-In December 2008, TV Natin changed to DZRH RadyoVision, now DZRH News Television.
+In December 2008, TV Natin changed to DZRH RadyoVision, now DZRH News Television later DZRHTV.